The Inversion of the Truth: What is the “Gospel”?

 What are examples of sharing The Gospel?

 These examples are seen in people who do not rely on religious institutions.
-They live freely and lovingly, without façades or the need to perform.
-Their confidence rests not in what they might accomplish, but in what is already true because of Christ.
+They live freely and lovingly, without facades or the need to perform.
+Their confidence rests not in what they might accomplish, but in what is already true because of Christ and the testimony of what He accomplished.
 The Gospel is the recognition of what was done for us, never a call to prove ourselves by what we must now do for Him.

 Acts 2:23 (CLV)